 "I am an educator, inventor, disruptor— I believe that we can change the world for the better through entrepreneurship.
 Real change in education will take vision and the will to build new operations and systems.
 We choose true disruption, and the path that is less traveled.”

-Dr. Kevin Berkopes, CRE CEO and Founder, has been experimenting with the operating system of how education is designed and deployed for over 15 years.
-His pragmatic approach to education was built through experience, teaching at all levels of the US Education system..
+Dr. Kevin Berkopes, Crossroads CEO and Founder, has been experimenting with the operating system of how education is designed and deployed for over 15 years.
+His pragmatic approach to education was built through experience, teaching at all levels of the US Education system.
 Kevin has received numerous national awards for his research and leadership, including the prestigious Indianapolis Business Journal Forty Under 40 award in 2018.

-Marian Bibb, Executive Director, has been helping shape the culture and development of Crossroads since its inception as the first CRE employee.
-In Marian’s current role as Executive Director she is focusing on the development and integration of new Crossroads projects, strategizing company growth and processes, managing and training managers, and the development of Crossroads’ values and culture.
+Marian Bibb, Executive Director, has been helping shape the culture and development of Crossroads since its inception.
+In Marian’s current role as Executive Director, she is focusing on the development and integration of new Crossroads projects, strategizing company growth and processes, managing and training managers, and the development of Crossroads’ values and culture.